 Kremlin spokesman Dmitry Peskov added that the situation in eastern Ukraine remains very tense.

-Two Ukrainian servicemen have been killed by pro-Russian separatists in eastern Ukraine in the past 24 hours, the Ukrainian military said on Tuesday, adding to already growing tensions.
+Two Ukrainian servicemen have been killed by pro-Russian separatists in eastern Ukraine in the past 24 hours, the Ukrainian military said on Tuesday, adding to escalating tensions already.

 Kyiv said Russia has stepped up its forces near Ukraine’s eastern borders in recent weeks and reports of separatist attacks on Ukrainian government forces have increased dramatically.